emacsmirror/mip-mode/README.md

 # Description

-mip-mode is a minor mode to quickly navigating between multiple projects and files.
+mip-mode is a minor mode for quick navigation between multiple projects and files.

 # Dependencies